eoinkelly/notes/elasticsearch/elasticsearch.md

   settings: {
     analysis: {
       eoin_ngram_search_analyzer: {
+        // if type was an existing built-in analyzer you would be configuring it here not defining a new analyzer
         type: "custom" // tells ES we are creating a new kind of analyzer not configuring an existing one
         char_filter: ["html_strip"] // char filters, can be omitted
         tokenizer: "standard", // choose your tokenizer, required
-        filter: ["truncate_filter", "lowercase", "asciifolding"], // token filters, can be omitted }
+        filter: ["truncate", "lowercase", "asciifolding"], // token filters, can be omitted }
     }
   }